kvakili813/cnn-headline-reader-cli/README.md

 # Unofficial CNN News Headline Feed

-This provides a CLI to view current headlines from NPR News.
-It is not affiliated with NPR News in any way.
-All content, copyright NPR.
+This provides a CLI to view current headlines from various topics on CNN.
+It is not affiliated with CNN in any way.
+All content, copyright CNN.

 ## Installation